LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: LoRA Feeds on Spurious Tokens

 \section{LoRA Feeds on Spurious Tokens}

 This section explores how and when LoRA-finetuned models become vulnerable to spurious token injection (SSTI).
 In \cref{sec-4.1}, we show that even minimal corruption—just a single token per prompt— is sufficient to control model predictions. \Cref{sec-4.2} demonstrates the suprising finding that increasing LoRA rank under Light SSTI amplifies this vulnerability. \Cref{sec-4.3} reveals a reversal: under Aggressive SSTI, higher ranks help recover robustness by attending to non-spurious features.
 Together, these results expose a non-monotonic relationship between LoRA capacity and robustness.
 In \cref{sec:4.4}, we show that SSTI is able to control the model's behaviour regardless of where the spurious token is injected or what form it takes.
 In \cref{sec: big model} we show that using a larger model or finetuning for longer does not solve this.
 Finally, in \cref{sec:4.5}, we go under the hood to reveal how this shortcut reliance surfaces in model internals, showing that attention entropy provides a useful diagnostic for detecting spurious behavior.
+We repeated the same experiments for light and aggressive SSTI on our two smallest models using DoRA to see if effects were specific to LoRA.
+These can be found in \cref{dora_section}, sepfically \cref{fig:dora_aggressive} and \cref{fig:dora_light}.